Get expert advice on Inheritance Disputes. Call: 0845 218 0234

-To discover whether or not your inheritance dispute should be investigated further, you should speak with one of our inheritance dispute specialists who will discuss with you the process and (should your claim qualify) introduce you to an experienced Solicitor to proceed with your case on a genuine No Win, No Fee basis.
+To discover whether or not your inheritance dispute should be investigated further, you should speak with one of our specialists who will discuss with you the process and (should your claim qualify) introduce you to an experienced Solicitor to proceed with your case on a genuine No Win, No Fee basis.

 Why Are Inheritances Disputed?

 One of the most common reasons that you may be wishing to dispute your inheritance is that of unreasonable financial provision.
 What constitutes ‘reasonable financial provision’ is defined by the Inheritance (Provision for Family and Dependants) Act 1975.

 Essentially, this is for the court to decide; however, several issues will be taken into account, including Your current financial resources and needs and the needs you are likely to have in the foreseeable future; any obligations or responsibilities the deceased had towards you; the size and nature of the estate and any physical or mental disability you may have.

 Any person who was supported by the deceased before death may make an application for financial provision.
 This provision applies not only to the spouse or civil partner and legitimate children, but may also include illegitimate children and non-relatives who may have been maintained either wholly or in part by the deceased before their death.
 If this is your situation then you may have grounds for a claim.